Achievable logoAchievable logo

 Net capital requirements

-Broker-dealers are registered with and are subject to regulation by both the Securities and Exchange Commission (SEC)* and the state administrators.
-Both the Securities Exchange Act of 1934 (the SEC-enforced law governing broker-dealers at the federal level) and the Uniform Securities Act (USA) include specific financial requirements for broker-dealers.
-And sometimes, there are differences.
+Broker-dealers are registered with and regulated by both the Securities and Exchange Commission (SEC)* and the state administrators.
+Both the Securities Exchange Act of 1934 (the SEC-enforced federal law governing broker-dealers) and the Uniform Securities Act (USA) include specific financial requirements for broker-dealers.
+Sometimes those requirements differ.

 *Broker-dealers that operate in one state only are not subject to SEC registration or regulation.
 In order to be subject to federal laws, interstate commerce (doing business in more than one state) is required.

-Even if a state’s net capital requirement is higher than the SEC’s, state administrators cannot force broker-dealers to maintain higher net capital requirements than what’s required at the federal level.
-This effectively makes the SEC and the Securities Exchange Act of 1934 the ultimate judge of a broker-dealer’s financial requirements.
-Given this is a state-based exam, the specifics (e.g. the amount of required net capital) are typically not tested on the Series 66.
+Even if a state’s net capital requirement is higher than the SEC’s, state administrators can’t require broker-dealers to maintain net capital above the federal minimum.
+This makes the SEC and the Securities Exchange Act of 1934 the final authority on a broker-dealer’s net capital requirements.
+Since this is a state-based exam, the specific dollar amounts are typically not tested on the Series 66.

 Sidenote